lulzzz/TrakHound-DataClient/README.md

 ![TrakHound DataClients and DataServers](DataClient-Server-01.jpg)

+# Purpose
+The purpose of the TrakHound DataClient and DataServer applications is to provide the manufacturing community with a Free and Open Source alternative so anyone can start collecting valuable machine data that can be used to analyze and improve future production in the upcoming years that will dominated by the IIoT.
+TrakHound provides you the tools to collect MTConnect data in near raw form and to store that data for later use.
+Even if you don't see the need for this data now, you may in several years and will wish you had previous year's data to compare. **Take the steps today to prepare for tomorrow and get started with IIoT with TrakHound!**

 # Features
 - Automatically finds and configures MTConnect devices on a network
 - Data filtering with triggers to collect all data or only what is needed